freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 30.1

-List the databases with `\l` to what databases are all here.
+List the databases with `\l` to see what databases are here.

 #### HINTS